Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

 - PPL START QUESTIONING CAMILLE ABT THEIR SEXUALITY AND AGE??
 They literally go to get wine
     - These people… driving them to drink…… smh
 - We all have to make Perception checks
-    - WE SEE [[Julian|JULIAN]]!!!!
+    - WE SEE [[Julian Devorak|JULIAN]]!!!!
 I FUCKING CLOCKED IT.
 I LOVE IT WHEN MY THEORIES ARE RIGHT
         - We all notice that it’s him
         - CORDELIA NOTICES HIM AND DIVES UNDER THE TABLE
     - ON KAYA’S NAT 20 SHE ALSO NOTICES THAT VALLEN’S ALSO GONE!!?!??!?!?